-The Windows version can be run on Windows XP, Vista, 7, and 8 operating systems.
-The Macintosh version can be run on Leopard (10.5.8 or higher), Snow Leopard (10.6.x), Lion (10.7.x), and Mountain Lion (10.8.x) operating systems.
-Operating systems not listed here have not been tested.
+The Windows version can be run on Windows 7, 8, and 8.1 operating systems.
+The Macintosh version can be run on Mountain Lion (10.8.x), Mavericks (10.9.x), and Yosemite (10.10.x) operating systems.
+Operating systems not listed here have not been tested and are not supported.

 If you already have an older version of ALOHA: It is best to install the new ALOHA application in the same folder as your previous version.
 This will replace the old application with the new one, while still maintaining all of your settings.
 Any chemical information that you have added to the chemical library will not be saved and you will need to re-enter that information.

 ALOHA's help topics include an example problem that you can work through to familiarize yourself with the program.
 You can also download the ALOHA Examples (PDF), which has three additional step-by-step fictional example scenarios.(53pp, 2 MB, About PDF)